SAM-DEV007/FindMyResearch/README.md

 ```

 ## Directory
-The directory should look like this after the initial run.\
+The directory should look like this after the initial run.
-Ignoring `.venv` files

 ```
 FindMyResearch